Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-The fruit that is rich in the insoluble dietary fiber, pectin binds to bile salts and cholesterol and removes them from the body.
-It therefore helps in lowering cholesterol.
+The fruit that is rich in the insoluble dietary fibre, pectin binds to bile salts and cholesterol and removes them from the body.
+It, therefore, helps in lowering cholesterol.

 The pectin also slows down the absorption of sugars and thereby regulates blood sugar levels.

 The extremely high Vitamin A levels maintain eye health, mucus membrane health and skin health.

 - The wood is hard and close-grained and therefore it is used in making drawing instruments.

 - The young branches are used as animal fodder.

 - Around the 1950s an essential oil was extracted from the flowers for making perfumes but it was not viable as the quantity was extremely low and the project was shelved.

 - The flowers have expectorant properties.

 Loquat seeds contain many toxic alkaloids and if ingested can even cause life-threatening symptoms.

 Loquat Herbal Medicinal Teas (how to) - Part 1